 While there’s no guaranteed formula for CSI success, Jones’ and Pink Elephant’s seven-step approach offers a measured and logical method for those looking to implement continual service improvement.
 And, once you’ve gone through all the steps, go right back to the beginning, and do it all over again.
 After all, it’s continuous.

-For related reading, check out our eBook, Take Your IT Service Desk to a New Level in 30 Days.
+Take Your Service Desk to the Next Level in 30 Days